 Taking feedback doesn’t have to be the same thing as resolving feedback.

-In their book, Problogger: Secrets for Blogging Your Way To Six Figure Income, authors Darren Rowse and Chris Garrett said that the secret to building a strong brand online is not advertising, but rather community building through a blog.
+In their book, Problogger: Secrets for Blogging Your Way To Six Figure Income, authors Darren Rowse and Chris Garrett said that the secret to building a strong brand online is not simply advertising and pandering to search engines, but rather community building through a blog.

 Blogging goes beyond writing.
 Your content has to be strategic, so that it can lead visitors into your funnel, make them aware of the problems/challenges they’re going through, build their interest, help them evaluate what they want and get them to buy.
 That’s the true essence of blogging.